fission-codes/ipfsconnect-istanbul-workshop-2023/README.md

 4. Make sure the binary is executable (`chmod +x /usr/local/bin/homestar`)
 ### Windows
 Using WSL2 is recommended for this workshop.
 If you're using Windows, please follow the Linux instructions above.

-## Starting your homestar node
+## Booting up the Everywhere Computer✵
-We'll want to generate a key for your homestar instance.
-This will be used to identify your node on the network.
+One final thing: we'll want to generate a key for your homestar node.
+This will be used to identify your node on the Everywhere Computer✵ network.
 To do this, run:
 ```
 openssl ecparam -genkey -name secp256k1 -outform DER -out secp256k1_key.der
 ```